 Caption: A contractor using a table saw

-It’s time to learn how you can pick the best table saw out there.
+It’s time to learn how to pick the best table saw.
 While it should meet your budget, it must offer plenty of bang for the buck.
 These functions will help to increase the tool’s value for money.

 4.1.
 Rip Capacity